-The purpose of the program is to provide four-year-old children identified as being educationally and economically at-risk with access to a quality educational environment, in effort to prepare them for future educational success.
-The program is of no cost to parents/guardians.
+Voluntary Pre-K is an educational program that school districts may apply for on an annual basis and is funded by state and local funds.
+The purpose of the program is to provide four-year-old children, identified as being educationally and economically at-risk, with access to a quality educational environment, in hopes of preparing them for future educational success.
+The program is of no cost to the parent(s)/guardian(s).

-What is the eligibility to participate in the Voluntary Pre-K program?
+Is my child eligible to participate in the Voluntary Pre-K program?

 Student admission into the Voluntary Pre-K program is determined by income eligibility as well as a two-step screening process.
 Other factors to be considered are:

 - The student’s permanent residence must be within the Town of Collierville.

 - Children must be four years old by August 15, 2020.

 - No child who is eligible for Kindergarten (five years of age on or before August 15, 2020) may be enrolled in Voluntary Pre-K.

 - Special services (i.e. speech, other disabilities, language) are considered.